ZenarchistCode/ZenLargeTentBag/readme.txt

 Install this mod like any other mod - copy it into your server's root directory, add it to your launch parameters, and make sure to copy the .bikey into your server keys.

+Don't forget to add the types.xml entry if you don't want the tent bag to despawn on restarts or when there are no players around.

 This mod must be installed on both the server & client.

 Repack & Source Code: